Subscribe to Recorder and Registrar of Titles Updates

 Changes in State Deed Tax (SDT) and Mortgage Registry Tax (MRT) take effect in Ramsey County on July 1, 2013.
 Ramsey County's statutory authority to collect an additional .0001 of MRT and SDT to be deposited in the county's environmental response fund has been reinstated.
 Pursuant to statute, Ramsey County will impose the additional tax for mortgages and deeds acknowledged on or after July 1, 2013.
 The new rate for mortgage registry tax will change from .0023 of the debt to .0024.
 The new rate for state deed tax when the consideration exceeds $500 will change from .0033 of the net consideration to .0034.
 When there is no consideration or when the consideration exclusive of the value of any lien or encumbrance remaining thereon at the time of sale is $500 or less, the tax will be $1.70 instead of $1.65.
 Click here for more information about Mortgage Registry and State Deed Tax or to use the online calculators.

 Change in Well Disclosure fee effective July 21, 2011.
-Legislation passed by the Minnesota State Legislature and signed by the Governor that ended the shutdown included an increase in the filing fee for a Well Disclosure Certificate to $50.00.
+Legislation increased the filing fee for a Well Disclosure Certificate to $50.00.
 Click here for more information on Well Disclosures.

 Transfer on Death Deeds (TODDs).
 Click here for more information.